Miles Family Project

 Genealogy and Family History

 The major difference between genealogy and family history is that genealogy tends to focus on the documentation of births, marriages and deaths to provide lineage information.
 Family history goes far beyond that to talk about the personalities of the people involved, their likes, dislikes, hobbies, careers and the things that caused the defining decisions of their lives, whether those be personally made or imposed by outside forces.
 This study will become interesting when the bare genealogical information is augmented by family history information.
 And who will provide that information?
 It is best provided by individuals themselves.
 In this regard it is interesting to reflect on the Winston Churchill's response to the question of a reporter who asked how history would view him.
 Churchill's reply indicated he would be favourably viewed.
 When asked why he could be so certain, he informed the questioner that he would write it himself -- which he proceeded to do.
 The lesson here is that if you write your own story it will at least reflect how you view your life.
 For those who are deceased it would help if those close to them, their survivors, could make the effort to record their lives.
+If you are collecting information from yourself and from older family members here is a website that has an interesting list of the questions you might address.

 I am a great grandson of Edmund and Lucy.
 My mother was orphaned at the age of ten.
 I have almost no knowledge of these greatgrandparents; my mother had little to pass on to me.
 At the same time there are still a few people alive who knew them and many whose parents will have passed on information about them.
 It is to these people that we request they take some time to record what they know.
-And then to continue with their live or their parents lives.
+And then to continue with their lives or their parents lives.

 Photos